Review update: 2021 Ram 1500 TRX marks peak truck

 Hit: It’s fast

 With the Hellcat’s supercharged 6.2-liter V-8 under its hood, the TRX produces 702 hp and 650 lb-ft of torque, which goes to all four wheels at all times.
 Ram quotes a 0-60 mph run of 4.5 seconds.
 That feels about right by the seat of my pants, and it’s insanely quick for a vehicle that weighs 6,350 pounds.
-It’s also ’s half a second quicker than the 2020 Ford F-150 Raptor, but the experience is vastly different, and it comes down to weight and drama.
+It’s also half a second quicker than the 2020 Ford F-150 Raptor, but the experience is vastly different, and it comes down to weight and drama.
 The Ram TRX weighs 653 pounds more, is much louder, and has launch control.
 Floor it and the feeling of acceleration drops your gut and makes your insides feel funny as all that weight shifts and lunges forward.
 Performing this feat a few times in a row might make some people sick.

 2021 Ram 1500 TRX